Install and Configure HAProxy on Bare Metal Ubuntu 24.04

 • HAProxy installed via trusted PPA

-• Jenkins terminates HTTPS
+• Jenkins server terminates HTTPS

 • HAProxy handles SNI passthrough on port 443